RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

 Floating
 --------

 The CSS float property allows us to push HTML elements to the left or right, so that other elements will wrap around them.
 This can be extremely useful for images, but will also be very useful when we begin to work on more complex layouts for our pages.
-Lets begin with a simple example.
+Let's begin with a simple example.

 .. activecode:: css_float1
    :language: html